Declares a storage location of a specified data type and names the location so that it can be referenced.

 lastname=Zhang

 In this example, the lastname variable inherits the data type, size, and NOT NULL constraint of the firstname variable.
-The lastname variable does not inherit the initial value of firstname, so you must declare an initial value that does not exceed 30 characters in length for the lastname variable.
+Since the lastname variable does not inherit the initial value of the firstname variable, an initial value must be specified in the declaration (no more than 30 characters).

 Declare a cursor